Half Dome was the most beautiful natural site I had seen.

-I’m surprised that I didn’t fall on my face, considering I couldn’t stop looking at the beautiful surroundings instead of the trail in front of me.
+I’m surprised I didn’t fall on my face, considering I couldn’t stop looking at the beautiful surroundings instead of the trail before me.

-We arrived at the base of half dome.
+We arrived at the base of the half dome.

-There’s a huge pile of gloves that people left behind – how kind.
+People left a massive pile of gloves behind – how kind.

 Why the gloves?